redballoonsecurity/ofrak/ofrak_core/README.md

 What is *not* included:
 - The OFRAK PatchMaker
 - Components (e.g. unpackers) for other filesystems and file formats like tar, ZIP, SquashFS, RAR, UImage, and more.
 These are in the `ofrak_components` package and have heavier dependencies
+- Components which integrate the disassembler backends (Ghidra, BinaryNinja, Angr, Capstone)

 ## License
 The code in this repository comes with an [OFRAK Community License](https://github.com/redballoonsecurity/ofrak/blob/master/LICENSE), which is intended for educational uses, personal development, or just having fun.